luca-domenichini/SmartIOT.Connector/README.md

 If you want to run SmartIOT.Connector as a standalone application or as a Docker container, see project [SmartIOT.Connector.Runner.Console](./Runners/SmartIOT.Connector.Runner.Console/README.md) for further details.

+Here is a quick link to the Docker image repository: https://hub.docker.com/repository/docker/lucadomenichini/smartiot-connector-runner-console

 ## Nuget packages

 You can find SmartIOT.Connector packages on nuget.org site and on Visual Studio Package Manager: